getbubblenow/javicle/README.md

 Most of the operation settings can be JavaScript expressions, for example:

-    "startTime": "someAsset.duration - 10"
+    "start": "someAsset.duration - 10"

-The above would set the `startTime` value to ten seconds before the end of `someAsset`.
+The above would set the `start` value to ten seconds before the end of `someAsset`.

 ### Supported Operations
 Today, JVCL supports these operations: